-After the hotel had burned down twice, David Connor, who had fire insurance, was determined to have an upscale “lodging establishment” and other related businesses and built the building once again in 1898, with a stone foundation and brick walls.
-The second floor had 20 upscale rooms with electricity, individual wood stoves and a call button to rent for the very upscale price of a dollar a day.
+After his hotel had burned down twice, David Connor, who had fire insurance, was determined to have an upscale “lodging establishment” and other related businesses and built the building once again, in 1898, with a stone foundation and brick walls.
+The second floor had 20 upscale rooms with electricity, individual wood stoves, and a call button to rent for the very upscale price of a dollar a day.
 The first floor offered activities to pass one’s free time in an entertaining fashion, in the barroom, card rooms, and billiard tables.
 The hotel even had a bus to take its guests to the train depot.

 Though the Hotel was too expensive for the “Ladies of the Night” to use for their customers, there was a false store front located at the west end of the building, which opened up to the infamous “Husband’s Alley,” where the Ladies had their own cribs, (little shacks with beds) to entertain customers, on the street just below Main Street.

-As long as the mines flourished, so did The Connor Hotel and first floor related businesses.
+As long as the mines flourished, so did The Connor Hotel and its first floor related businesses.
 However, as the mines waned, so did the profits of the Hotel.
 The Hotel closed in 1931, and the rooms were not used again for 30 years.

 The first floor was rented out to various merchants who eked out a living, through the 1950s.
-To survive economically, in the ’60s, they started offering items that would appeal to the beginning slow trickle of tourists becoming interested in visiting Jerome because of Jerome’s notoriety of being a ghost town.
+To survive economically, in the ’60s, they started offering items that would appeal to the beginning slow trickle of tourists becoming interested in visiting Jerome because of Jerome’s notoriety as a ghost town.
 The shops continued to stay open throughout the ’90s to the present, though perhaps with different renters.

-In the year 2000, the current owners started to renovate the hotel, bringing it up to current safety standards such as putting in a sprinkler system, fire escape, and adequate wiring, as well as renovating the rooms to their original splendor, plus some other modern perks the people of today expect.
+In the year 2000, the current owners started to renovate the hotel, bringing it up to current safety standards with such things as a sprinkler system, fire escape, and adequate wiring, as well as renovating the rooms to their original splendor, plus some other modern perks the people of today expect.
 The rooms now offer “a wonderful blend of antiques and overstuffed furnishings, with great local artwork, and photographs depicting the history of Jerome.”

 John Conner would be very pleased with the current Hotel of Jerome, The Spirit Room and the artesian shops which are on the first floor, catering to tourists and people who come to enjoy the recreation opportunities in the area.